 Although research on AI in language learning is expanding, few studies have examined learners’ perceived ease of use and usefulness together with their cognitive load experiences in AI-assisted vocabulary learning, particularly in the Saudi preparatory EFL context.

-methodology
+Methodology

 This research adopted an explanatory sequential mixed-methods design, in which quantitative data collection and analysis preceded a qualitative phase.
 The quantitative phase examined students’ perceptions of cognitive load, perceived usefulness, and perceived ease of use of AI tools for vocabulary learning using a survey.
 The qualitative phase was then conducted utilizing semi-structured interviews to explain and build on the quantitative findings.